Are you tired of sending all your hard-earned money to debt while struggling with living paycheck to paycheck?

 It’s easy to compare your life to others around you.
 Especially when it feels like people around you are constantly taking nice vacations or buying new cars.

-And sometimes people will go into debt simply because they want what others have.
+Sometimes people will go into debt simply because they want what others have.
 But when you stop trying to keep up with everyone else, you’ll start spending less.
 This will ultimately help you break the paycheck to paycheck cycle.

 Suddenly you’ll realize that you have enough money in your checking account to make amazing progress on your debt free journey.
 But you can’t get there if you’re constantly trying to keep up with others.

-Wisdom lies in willingly choosing to do the right thing when it’s not actually what you want to do.
 For instance, I want to buy coffee from Starbucks every day, but I choose to brew my own pot of coffee every morning instead.
 I desperately want to pick up dinner every night so I don’t have to cook, but I choose to make a meal plan and cook at home instead.

 Take a look at your financial habits and determine what you need to break up with.
 Is it a subscription to a mail-order clothing service?
 Or maybe it’s online shopping in general.
 You might already know what your bad financial habit is.
 If that’s the case, then make a point to change your habit.